comsec-group/retbleed/README.md

 ### Leaking /etc/shadow
 Same as above, but omit the last arg, `leak_perf`.
-As shown in the demos, we can multithread this to make things go a bit faster.
+As shown in the demos, we can parallelize it to it faster.